Ontario Immigrant Nominee Program (OINP)

 The OINP will contact applicants if they have decided to choose them.
 Applicants cannot apply directly to the OINP, they have to wait to receive a notification of interest first.
 If an applicant has not received a notification of interest from the OINP, then they cannot apply for a provincial nomination.
 The Express Entry Skilled Trades Stream does not require a job offer.
 In order to be considered under the OINP’s Express Entry Skilled Trades Stream, applicants need to meet all of the following criteria:

-• Are currently living in Ontario AND have a valid work permit;
+• Are currently living in Ontario AND have a valid work permit at the time you apply;

 • Have a valid Express Entry Profile and Job Seeker Validation code;